Eastern Shore: Girlfriends Bay Getaway

-Getaway, relax and unwind as you take in the breathtaking beauty of Fairhope at the Fairhope Pier and Park on the bay located at the west end of Fairhope Avenue).
+Getaway, relax and unwind as you take in the breathtaking beauty of Fairhope at the Fairhope Pier and Park (4 North Beach Road) on the bay located at the west end of Fairhope Avenue.
 The park is half a mile from downtown and has a fantastic display of flowers.
 The pier is a quarter-mile long with restrooms and a covered area.
 It’s a great place to watch birds and spectacular sunsets over Mobile Bay.

 On a still night along the Eastern Shore, you might also be lucky enough to witness a Jubilee, a phenomenon that occurs in only two places around the world – the Alabama's Eastern Shore and Tokyo.